 Dental Treatment in the Emergency Room

 While most emergency rooms don’t have the facilities to provide routine dental care, they can help in emergencies when urgent care is needed.
-The ER staff can get patients stabilized, control bleeding and give treatment for dental fractures.
-In the case of bacterial infections, they can provide antibiotics and will arrange for transfer to hospital if necessary.
-They can also treat broken, dislodged or fractured teeth and help to control severe pain.
+The ER staff can get patients stabilized, control bleeding, and give treatment for dental fractures.
+In the case of bacterial infections, they can provide antibiotics and will arrange for transfer to the hospital if necessary.
+They can also treat broken, dislodged, or fractured teeth and help to control severe pain.

 What Constitutes a Dental Emergency?